ademusoyo/linktree/README.md

 ```

 ## Testing
-To run the front-end tests run `npm test` in your terminal.
+To run the front-end tests run `npm test` in your terminal in the same client directory.

 # Backend